veo-labs/openveo-portal/docs/developers/api.md

 # Client side API (AngularJS)

+- [OpenVeo Portal front API](/api/client/front) is the generated version of the documentation for the front AngularJS application.
-[OpenVeo Portal client API](/api/client) is the generated version of the AngularJS code documentation.
+- [OpenVeo Portal admin API](/api/client/admin) is the generated version of the documentation for the administration AngularJS application.